-Where possible students should take the EBacc collection of subjects.
-This is because it shows that you are capable of studying a wide range of subjects.
-The government's ambition is to see 75% of students studying the EBacc subject combination at GCSE by 2022, and 90% by 2025.
+Students should take the EBacc collection of subjects because it shows that you are capable of studying a wide range of subjects.
+The government's ambition is to see 90% of students studying the EBacc subject combination at GCSE by 2025.

 At Blessed Robert Sutton we make the EBacc available to all students.